dylanmarin/catan-ai/FINALPROJECT_README.md

 # TODO
 NEXT:
+using year of plenty instead of trading playing mono or road building

+get opponent resource count
+check if can build item with monopoly played check if can build with hypothetical additional resources

 make it point initial road to direciton of next best settlement they EXPECT to have. ie. first player points to 8th best settlement spot (6 picks before their next, plus they will have placed another before this intial settlement could theoretically expand)

-using year of plenty instead of trading

-choosing which dev card to play playing mono or road building

 todo:
 HIGH:
 making moves

 MEDIUM:
-implement resource synergy of a settlement
+pick a better resource when using year of plenty but only needing 1 implement resource synergy of a settlement
 Fix drawing in between placing settlements. something is not right Fallback for if none of our logical options for placing the robber works